navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 The impassable mountains in the north gave rise to magnificent rivers and fertile plains.
 However, the existence of a few mountain passes allowed raiders and settlers from the northwest to continuously ravage the productive and wealthy lands.
 These frequent raids made empire building impossible.
 Shifts of power and redrawing of geographical boundaries was the norm, resulting in fragmented fiefdoms and distinct cultures.

 The Vindhya mountains and the highlands of deccan plateau, along with the ghats, isolated the southern landmass.
 The coast connected cultures and lands physically farther but easily navigable.
 This combination of physical isolation and ample trading opportunities allowed the south to flourish independently.
-However, the diverse landscape and the lack of navigability in the rivers and terrain also resulted in multiple power centers and eventual fragmentation of the southern lands.
+However, the diverse landscape and the lack of navigability in the rivers and terrain gave rise to multiple power centers and eventual fragmentation of the southern lands.

 <img width="100%" alt="Extent of the Chola Empire." src="https://upload.wikimedia.org/wikipedia/commons/c/cf/Rajendra_map_new.svg">
 <a title="Rajendra_map_new.png: The original uploader was Venu62 at English Wikipedia.